CronCats/croncat-indexer/README.md

 See [example.config.yaml](./example.config.yaml) for an initial setup!

-You can have multiple configurations that match the pattern "\*.config.yaml" in the pwd and they'll spawn their own indexer subsystem for each!
+You can have multiple configurations that match the pattern "\*.config.yaml" in the pwd and each will spawn their own indexer!

 ## Run